Detecting Inflationary Regimes via Producer–Consumer Price Divergence

 • NEUTRAL: otherwise

 The robust standardisation uses a 60‑month rolling window to balance responsiveness and stability.
+Version 1.1 adds a z-band around zero (zband) to avoid frequent flips due to PPI volatility and revision noise.
+Prefer NSA inputs for the core signal; if SA series are used, expect annual factor-driven revisions.
 Windows with MAD = 0 are excluded from classification.

 3. Sensitivity and Limitations